Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Refinements

-where $g(.)$ is the specification for the regression of $y_i(d_k)$ on $\I(D_i=d_k)$ and $\mathbf{x_i}$.
+where $g(.)$ is the specification for the regression of $Y_i$ on $\I(D_i=d_k)$ and $\mathbf{x_i}$.
 Then the regression estimator for the total is

 Estimation proceeds as above using $\widehat{y^{T}_{R}}(d_k)$ in place of $\widehat{y^{T}_{HT}}(d_k)$ to estimate $y^T(d_k)$.
-Under weak regularity conditions on $g(.)$, a variance estimator based on a Taylor linearization of $\widehat{y^{T}_{R}}(d_k)$ is consistent \citep[236-237]{sarndal_etal92}.
+Under weak regularity conditions on $g(.)$, a variance estimator based on a Taylor linearization of $\widehat{y^{T}_{R}}(d_k)$ is consistent \citep[pp. 236-237]{sarndal_etal92}.
 The linearized variance estimator can be computed by substituting the residuals, $e_i = y_i(d_k) - g(\mathbf{x_i}, \mathbf{\widehat \xi}(d_k))$, for the $y_i(d_k)$ terms in constructing the variance estimator given in expression \eqref{eq:ate_var_estimator}.

-\subsection{Hajek ratio estimation via weighted least squares}
+\subsection{Hajek Ratio Estimation Via Weighted Least Squares}

 The \citet{hajek71} ratio estimator is a refinement of the standard Horvitz-Thompson estimator that often facilitates efficiency gains at the cost of some finite $N$ bias and complications in variance estimation.
 Let us first consider the problem that the Hajek estimator is designed to resolve.
-The high variance of $\widehat{\mu_{HT}}(d_k)$ is often driven by the fact that some randomizations may yield an unusually large or small number of units or, depending on the nature of $\I_k$, an unusually large or small number of units with high values of the weights $1/\pi_i(d_k)$.
+The high variance of $\widehat{\mu_{HT}}(d_k)$ is often driven by the fact that some randomizations may yield units with exceptionally high values of the weights $1/\pi_i(d_k)$.
 The Hajek refinement allows the denominator of the estimator to vary according to the sum of the weights $1/\pi_i(d_k)$, thus shrinking the magnitude of the estimator when its value is large, and raising the magnitude of the estimator when its value is small.
 The Hajek ratio estimator is

 Note that $\E[\sum_{i=1}^N \I(D_i=d_k)\frac{1}{\pi_i(d_k)}] = N$, so that the Hajek estimator is the ratio of two unbiased estimators.
 It is well known that the ratio of two unbiased estimators is not an unbiased estimator of the ratio.
 However, the bias will tend to be small relative to the estimator's sampling variability, and we may place bounds on its magnitude.